 Renowned New Zealand bird experts Barrie Heather and Hugh Robertson have written a brief and informative identification guide which provides the reader with a summary of what is known about the birds of New Zealand.
 Each page contains a colour plate and accompanying distribution map on the facing page.
 The maps provide sufficient plumage and behavioural details that should help identify the species, sex and/or age of the bird in the field as well as where species breeding in New Zealand may be found in suitable habitat.
 An additional handbook section provides details on distribution, populations, conservation, breeding, behaviour, and feeding habitats of each species.
 Maps for vagrants, stragglers, and non-native seabirds, and for migratory waders (which can turn up in any estuary around the coast) are also included in this section.

-The only field guide to New Zealand birds officially endorsed by the Ornithological Society of New Zealand, the Field Guide to the Birds of New Zealand is a wonderful addition to the libraries of birders, nature enthusiasts, and travellers alike.
+The only field guide to New Zealand birds officially endorsed by the Ornithological Society of New Zealand, the Field Guide to the Birds of New Zealand is a fine addition to the libraries of birders, nature enthusiasts, and travellers alike.